Inverted Hammer Candlestick - Shooting Star Candlestick - Inverted Hammer vs Shooting Star Candlesticks

 Technical Analysis of Shooting Star Candlestick Pattern

-A sell is confirmed when a candlestick closes below the neckline, this is the opening of the candlestick on the left side of this pattern.
-The neckline in this case is a support level.
+A sell is completed when a candle closes below neck-line, this is opening of the candle on left side of this pattern.
+The neck-line in this case is a support zone.

-Stop orders for the sell trades should be placed a few pips above the highest price on the recent high.
+Stop orders for the sell trade transactions should be set just a few pips above highest price in the recent high.

-The Shooting Star is named so because at the top of an upward market trend this candlestick pattern resembles a shooting star up in the sky.
+The Shooting Star candle-stick is named so because at the top of an upwards market trend this candle pattern looks like a shooting star up in the sky.